-Catholic Health offers inpatient (acute) rehabilitation programs at St. Charles Hospital (Port Jefferson, NY) and Mercy Hospital (Rockville Centre, NY).
+Catholic Health Physical Therapy and Rehabilitation at St. Charles Hospital (Port Jefferson, NY) and Catholic Health Physical Therapy and Rehabilitation at Mercy Hospital (Rockville Centre, NY) offer inpatient (acute) rehabilitation programs.

 St. Charles Hospital is the only Long Island hospital accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) for comprehensive inpatient rehabilitation and outpatient medical rehabilitation for adults and children.

 - Catholic Health Physical Therapy and Rehabilitation at St. Charles Hospital: 631-474-6260

 - Catholic Health Physical Therapy and Rehabilitation at Mercy Hospital: 516-705-2633

 Acute rehabilitation is a hospital-based intensive form of medical rehabilitation.
 Patients receive three or more hours of core therapies per day:

 Care is overseen by a dedicated physiatrist—a physician who specializes in physical medicine and rehabilitation.

 Your physician and the admission team will determine if acute inpatient rehabilitation will best meet your needs.
 Within the first 24 hours of admission, you’ll receive an extensive assessment from your team of clinicians that determines your capabilities, needs and goals.
 Our team works with you to develop a plan of care to help you heal, adapt and thrive.